 Applying for Government Support

-Another alternative is applying for government support to help cover care costs.
-The UK government provides various forms of assistance, including:
+Another alternative is applying for government support to help cover or offset care costs.
+There are several forms of assistance available:

 Understanding the eligibility criteria and application process for these benefits is crucial.
-Seeking advice from a professional can help navigate the complexities of government support.
+Many families miss out on significant support simply because they were not aware it was available or did not apply.
+Seeking advice from a specialist in care fee planning can help navigate these complexities and ensure every available source of support is accessed.

-By exploring these alternatives, joint property owners can make informed decisions that balance the need to fund care costs with the desire to preserve family assets.
+By exploring these alternatives thoroughly, joint property owners can make informed decisions that balance the need to fund care with the desire to preserve the family home for future generations.
+As Mike Pugh often says: “Plan, don’t panic.”

 Seeking Professional Advice